gabceb/node-metainspector/README.md

 MetaInspector is an npm for web scraping purposes.
 You give it an URL, and it lets you easily get its title, links, images, charset, description, keywords, meta tags....
 Metainspector is inspired by the Metainspector gem by [jaimeiniesta](https://github.com/jaimeiniesta/metainspector)

+### Scraped data

 ```
-page.url                # URL of the page
+client.url                	# URL of the page
-page.scheme             # Scheme of the page (http, https)
+client.scheme             	# Scheme of the page (http, https)
-page.host               # Hostname of the page (like, markupvalidator.com, without the scheme)
+client.host               	# Hostname of the page (like, markupvalidator.com, without the scheme)
-page.root_url           # Root url (scheme + host, like http://markupvalidator.com/)
+client.rootUrl 			  	# Root url (scheme + host, i.e http://simple.com/)
-page.title              # title of the page, as string
+client.title              	# title of the page, as string
-page.links              # array of strings, with every link found on the page as an absolute URL
-page.internal_links     # array of strings, with every internal link found on the page as an absolute URL
-page.external_links     # array of strings, with every external link found on the page as an absolute URL
+client.links              	# array of strings, with every link found on the page as an absolute URL
-page.meta_description   # meta description, as string
+client.metaDescription   	# meta description, as string
-page.description        # returns the meta description, or the first long paragraph if no meta description is found
+client.description        	# returns the meta description, or the first long paragraph if no meta description is found
-page.meta_keywords      # meta keywords, as string
-page.image              # Most relevant image, if defined with og:image
+client.image              	# Most relevant image, if defined with og:image
-page.images             # array of strings, with every img found on the page as an absolute URL
-page.feed               # Get rss or atom links in meta data fields as array
+client.feeds            	# Get rss or atom links in meta data fields as array
-page.meta_og_title      # opengraph title
+client.oGtitle      		# opengraph title
-page.meta_og_image      # opengraph image
-page.charset            # UTF-8
-page.content_type       # content-type returned by the server when the url was requested

 ```

 ## Usage